CasEsselink/portfolio/learningOutcomes.md

 ### 2. API
 As told earlier was I responseble for the connecting between the shopping kart and the restaurants staff tool.
 The two are connected with a Rest calls and websockets.
 Both are made in a springboot applictation using java.

+## Software quality
+*You use software tooling and methodology that continuously monitors and improve the software quality during software development.*

+*Tooling and methodology: Carry out, monitor and report on unit integration, regression and system tests, with attention for security and performance aspects, as well as applying static code analysis and code reviews.*

+### Unit and integration tests
+In both the group project and in my individual project, I have made unit tests.
+I made these to regularly test the quality of my software.
+I also made integration tests for both.
+These run bigger parts of my project and test the connection between smaller units.
+Below you see some images of my unit and integration tests.

+### Automating tests
+I made a maven workflow in github.
+This workflow build the application and runs the tests on each push and merge on the main branch.
+This is the workflow I made for one of the repositories in my personal project:
+'''
+name: Leaderboard cicd

+on:
+  push:
+    branches: [ main ]
+  pull_request:
+    branches: [ main ]

+jobs:
+  build:
+    env:
+      DB_DATABASE: leaderboard
+      DB_USER: root
+      DB_PASSWORD: root
+    runs-on: ubuntu-latest

+    steps:
+    - uses: actions/checkout@v3
+    - name: Set up JDK 11
+      uses: actions/setup-java@v3
+      with:
+        java-version: '11'
+        distribution: 'temurin'
+        cache: maven
+    - name: Set up MySQL
+      run: |
+        sudo /etc/init.d/mysql start
+        mysql -e 'CREATE DATABASE ${{ env.DB_DATABASE }};' -u${{ env.DB_USER }} -p${{ env.DB_PASSWORD }}
+    - name: Build with Maven
+      run: mvn clean install
+    - name: Test with Maven
+      run: mvn -B test
+'''
 ## Agile method
 *You choose and implement the most suitable agile software development method for your software project.*